-Hethel is home to Lotus, one of the most recognisable brands in the British automotive industry.
-With a rich history of designing cutting-edge road and racing vehicles, it was purchased by Chinese firm Geely in 2017 and is undergoing a period of transformation at its historic headquarters.
+Situated just 10 miles south of the city of Norwich, today Hethel is most famous for being home to Lotus Cars, one of the most recognisable luxury brands in the British automotive industry.
+With a rich history of designing cutting-edge road and racing vehicles, the brand has recently announced the upcoming launch of Britain’s first all-electric hypercar; the Lotus Type 130.

+Lotus Cars was purchased by Chinese firm Geely in 2017 and following this new investment the company currently undergoing a period of exciting transformation at its historic Norfolk headquarters.
 Designs for a new customer experience centre, heritage centre and museum, which will form part of a extensive development and renovation work on the 100 acre site, a former airbase, have been revealed.

-The new purpose-built customer experience centre will be located alongside the pitlane of the famous test track to create a focal point at Hethel and afford fantastic views across the entire site.
+This new purpose-built customer experience centre will be located alongside the pitlane of the famous test track to create a focal point at Hethel and afford fantastic views across the entire site.
 Showcasing the Lotus brand and its range of vehicles, it will provide a destination for customers as they develop the specification for, and later return to take delivery of, their vehicles.
 With a two-storey display area, the building will include private vehicle specification salons and delivery areas, as well as preparation and